-Manuel Callahan, Stefano Harney, Tonika Sealy Thompson: December 4, 2016 (Updated three months ago)
+Manuel Callahan, Stefano Harney, Tonika Sealy Thompson: December 4, 2016 (Updated five months ago)

 Tags: africa, altars, american south, anthropology, argentina, aristocracy, art, assembly, authority, autonomy, barbados, black prophetic tradition, black radical tradition, black studies, black study, blackness, bourgeoisie, bureaucracy, business, business school, c.l.r. james, caribbean, caribbean studies, cedric robinson, chela sandoval, chiapas, chicanismo, chicanos, china, choice, collective knowledge, collectives, collectivism, collectivity, colonization, communism, community, conjuration, convivial research, conviviality, cotton, cotton industry, crisis, democracy, despotism, diaspora, drumming, education, edward said, epistemology, erica r. edwards, escrache, ethics, europe, european history, european union, failure, fascism, fear, felix guattari, festivals, fred moten, gang violence, gender, genocide, geocide, georg wilhelm friedrich hegel, gilles deleuze, giorgio agamben, haitian revolution, howard zinn book fair, imperialism, improvement, indigenous americans, industrial society, inequality, infrastructure, intersectionality, investigation, investment, ivan illich, jessica gordon hembhard, jokes, l.a. rebellion, labor, landscape architecture, leadership, liberation, linguistics, manual callahan, memes, mexico, neoliberalism, non-site collective, oakland museum, objectification, organizing, performance, performance art, police, police violence, political order, political thought, politics, property, protest, queer studies, québec, radical democracy, raymond williams, refusal, research, safety, san francisco labor school, scarcity, self-help, sfsu labor archives and research center, slavery, social infrastructure, social justice, social order, stefano harney, steve dickison, strategy, study, sugar, temporary autonomous zones, the left, the public school, tonika sealy thompson, tools, trade, trans pacific protocol, tyson lewis, undercommon, underground railroad, universities, usufruct, vernacular knowledge, violence, w.e.b. du bois, walter hood, whiteness, women, work, workers, zapatistas